119th Rifle Division: Into Belarus and the Baltic States

 The division completed forming on April 19, when it was assigned to 3rd Reserve Army in the Reserve of the Supreme High Command.
-The order of battle remained the same as that of the second formation.
-It was under the command of Col. Ivan Dmitrievich Panov, but he was replaced on July 27 by Maj.
-Gen. Iosif Ivanovich Khorun.
-The division was assigned to 21st Army in Western Front before the Smolensk Offensive Operation in August, and two months later reassigned to 60th Rifle Corps in Kalinin Front reserves.
+It was under the command of Col. Ivan Dmitrievich Panov who had been in command of the 161st Brigade, but he was replaced on July 27 by Maj.
+Gen. Yosif Ivanovich Khorun.
+The division was assigned to 21st Army in Western Front before the Operation Suvorov in August, and two months later reassigned to 60th Rifle Corps in Kalinin Front reserves.
 Shortly thereafter this Front was renamed 1st Baltic, and the division and its corps became part of 4th Shock Army.

 4th Shock began a new offensive on November 2 in the directions of Polotsk and Vitebsk.
 60th Corps, supported by the 143rd Tank Brigade, struck the defenses of the 87th Infantry Division and the much-depleted 2nd Luftwaffe Field Division on a 10km-wide front centered 16km south of Nevel.
 By November 6 the Corps had penetrated the enemy defenses to a depth of about 10km, at which point the 2nd Guards Rifle Corps was committed into the sector from the second echelon, with the mission "to widen the mouth to the south and destroy the defending enemy".
 Once a breakthrough was achieved, 4th Shock regrouped its forces to exploit; the 119th and the 357th Rifle Divisions were sent southwestwards towards Polotsk.
 Third Panzer Army's IX Army Corps scrambled to assemble several small combat groups to block the advance in this direction.
 By November 20 the division was on both sides of the Nevel - Polotsk railway in the area near Dretun, just 26km short of its objective, brought to a halt by an unexpected thaw and the resistance of German Group von Gottberg and the 211th Infantry Division.
 Due to the extended front held by 4th Shock, 60th Corps held these general positions into the new year.